diesimo-ai/self-driving-car-projects/p7-self-driving-car-environment-perception/readme.md

 ## Contributing

-Please create a pull request if you want to take this project to a new next level.
-There are still great cool stuffs & ideas to add on, do not hesitate to add your own below.
+Please create a pull request if you want to take this project to a new level.
+There are still great stuffs & cool ideas to add on.
+Do not hesitate to add your own ideas below.

 `@TODO - list`